OverdueWeevil2/Web-Browser/README.md

 # Web Browser
-You can browse the web with this application.
+Web Browser is an application with which you can browse the Internet.
 ## Links
 [Download Web Browser (or source code)](https://github.com/OverdueWeevil2/Web-Browser/releases)